 The Leopold Compound

-Our thanks to all our generous donors who made the property purchases a reality, and to previous homeowners, Carl & Billie Hays and Mary Shier, for being supporters.
+Our thanks to all our generous donors who made the property purchases a reality, and to previous homeowners, Carl & Billie Hays and Mary Shier, for being such great caretakers and supporters.
 Many individuals and foundations have insured that the 'Leopold Park' neighborhood where Aldo grew up will continue to tell the story of the Starker-Leopold family's conservation legacy and interpret the roots of Aldo's 'Land Ethic'.

-Now we begin the second phase of fund-raising.
-Our aim is to raise $750,000 toward retiring the mortgage on 101 Clay St. and creating a maintenance fund for the 'Compound', while continuing the development of our active programs such as the Children's Nature Library and Landscape Management Program for private landowners.
+LLA was able to retire the mortgage on 111 Clay St. in 2021.
+Now we are in the second phase of fund-raising to raise $400,000 toward retiring the mortgage on 101 Clay St. and creating a maintenance fund for the 'Compound', while continuing the development of our active programs such as the Children's Nature Library and Landscape Management Program for private landowners.

 To protect the historic environment of Aldo's youth we are focusing on conservation education programs for small groups.
 This allows visitors to enjoy a "moment" where Aldo started on his life's journey.